Douglas International Regional Entrance Awards & Education Entrance Scholarships

 Education Entrance Scholarship Deadlines

 The Douglas College 50th Anniversary Entrance Award was created to recognize students who are new to Douglas College from secondary school or other post secondary institution.
-It also recognizes students who excel in their studies and contribute to their community through contributions to the promotion of social justice and truth and reconciliation. (see financial-aid website for details on how to apply)
+It also recognizes students who excel in their studies and contribute to their community through contributions to the promotion of social justice and truth and reconciliation. (see Financial Aid page for details on how to apply)

 In addition to entrance scholarships, Douglas College students may also qualify for continuing student awards based on their performance throughout the academic year.

 Douglas College/Moriguchi City/New Westminster 30th Anniversary Scholarship (see general scholarships)